Looking for the ultimate blog startup checklist? You’re in the right place!

 Did you recently start a new blog?

-I remember when I started my first blog, and it was confusing and intimidating!
+I remember when I started my first blog (way back in 2014), and it was confusing and intimidating!
 I really didn’t know what to do.

 I’ve found that whether you’re brand new or you’ve been at it for a few months, there are always more things to be done in the blogging world.

 The list I have brought to you today is full of things that should be done as soon as you can after your blog startup.
 Actually, many of them should be done before you officially launch your blog (go public and start promoting), but some can be done as you go.

 However, don’t think that you should do them all in one day.
 Pick 2-3 to work on per day (or even per week) and work your way through.
 (The blog startup list is is no particular order.)

 These tasks will help you get started on your blogging journey but remember that you may not need to do all of them.
 You may even add others that aren’t here.